 Goof: Just as Booth exits the car after they arrive in town, the side mirror catches the reflection of the camera and cameraman.

-Goof: Bones puts the broken parts of the arm bone back in line.
-But when she walks away to set up her laptop the bones are no longer in line.
+Goof: Brennan puts the broken parts of the arm bone back in line, but when she walks away to set up her laptop, the bones are no longer in line.

 Goof: When Booth first shows Brennan the photos of the hand she remarks that it is probably male, based on the size.
 However, the photos show no marks or indicators of the size of the hand, so it would be impossible for her to arrive at such a conclusion based on the photos.